Political positions of JD Vance: Donald Trump and the 2020 presidential election

 In February 2024, Vance discussed then-Vice President Mike Pence's constitutionally required certification of the 2020 presidential election results; because Vance believed there were "a lot of problems" with the 2020 election, he said he would have acted differently: "If I had been vice president, I would have told the states, like Pennsylvania, Georgia, and so many others, that we needed to have multiple slates of electors and I think the U.S. Congress should have fought over it from there".
 His mention of "multiple slates of electors" was a call for pro-Trump electors to be sent from states that Trump had lost, a measure that deviated from the Constitution.
 In a September interview on the All-In podcast, Vance repeated this stance on the 2020 election certification.

 On June 30, 2024, on Face the Nation, Vance said, "I believe that the president has broad pardon authority ... but more importantly, I think the president has immunity".

 Vance was named as Trump's running mate on July 15, 2024, at the Republican National Convention.
 He now shares Trump's views on trade, foreign policy, and immigration.
 While many Democrats and some Republicans see Vance's shift as opportunistic, Trump loyalists generally believe it is a genuine progression, noting Vance's strong focus on working-class voters.

 Vance played a key role in establishing the Rockbridge Network, a group backed by Silicon Valley investors aimed at influencing U.S. politics by supporting right-wing media, voter turnout efforts, and election polling.
 The network, with a significant budget for the 2024 elections, became known for its connections to tech investors and its support of Trump's nationalist agenda.

 During the October 2024 vice-presidential nominees' debate, Tim Walz asked Vance: "Did [Trump] lose the 2020 election?"
 Vance replied: "Tim, I'm focused on the future", then changed the subject to argue about online censorship "in the wake of the 2020 COVID situation".
-Within a week after the debate, a video was published that showed Vance twice affirming that Trump won the 2020 election.
+Within a week after the debate, a video was published that showed Vance twice falsely claiming that Trump won the 2020 election.

 Vance reportedly was "100% behind" Trump's decision to grant clemency to all January 6 rioters, and initially advocated for a blanket pardon but thought Trump wouldn't want to do so for political reasons.
+On January 20, 2026—the fifth anniversary of the Capitol riot—Vance posted a meme mocking Congressional Democrats who were holding a candlelight vigil to remember the violence of the attack.